List of Marvel Comics characters: S: Unnamed

 During Day's absence from the world of costumed crime, an as-yet-unnamed criminal acquired the Stilt-Man armor.
 After upgrading its telescoping abilities, this Stilt-Man was defeated by Daredevil and Luke Cage.
 The fight only lasted as long as it did because Daredevil was afraid of knocking the villain out at his current height as the fall would have killed him.
 He was next seen being defeated by Ms. Marvel.
 Stilt-Man later fought both Daredevil and the Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body).

 Michael Watts

 Michael Watts was chosen by a gang of small-time petty thugs to be the third Stilt-Man.
 He claimed to know a guy who knows a guy who knows a guy that leads to the connection of the Tinkerer who apparently upgraded the suit before his last arrest.
 Punisher was aware of the gang's actions.
-But after some convincing by the Rhino, Frank let Watts live.
+After some convincing by the Rhino, Frank let Watts live.
 Watts believes he and his gang will rise to great things since the Hood is coming to power over the supervillains.

-Reception of Stilt-Man

-Multiple comic book commentators have speculated that Stilt-Man could be an interesting fit in the Marvel Cinematic Universe, providing a source of humor.